Sakthi Group: Industries

-Sugar
+Sugars

 In 1961, Sakthi Sugars Limited was established and commenced its commercial production in 1964.
 It has sugar plants at Sakthi Nagar, Sivaganga, Modakurichi and Dhenkanal.
 With the aggregate capacity of 19,500 tonnes of cane Crush Per Day it is one of the largest producers of sugar in India.
 It diversified into the manufacturing of industrial alcohol in 1972.
 In 1970, Chamundeswari Sugars Limited was incorporated and commercially produced in 1974 with 1250 TCD at K. M. Doddi, Maddur Taluk, Mandya District.
 As a byproduct of sugar cane, bagasse is used to generate electricity and the excess power generated is exported to the power grid.

 Logistics/transport

 The Anamallais Bus Transport Limited, a passenger transport company was founded on 28 August 1931 in Tamil Nadu by P Nachimuthu Gounder.
 ABT Parcel Service was established in October 1964.
 After the nationalization of buses in 1972, ABT started to focus on Logistics.
-It has a fleet size of 600 trucks which carry more than 2.5 lac tonnes worth Rs.4000 crores every year.
+It has a fleet size of 600 trucks which carry more than 2.5 lakh tonnes worth Rs.4000 crores every year.
 Later, in 2006 Nov it reentered into passenger transport business by ABT X Travels and now it has fleet size of 50 buses operating in 108 sectors.